openhab/org.openhab.binding.zwave/doc/qubino/zmnhaa_0_0.md

 ### Parameter 42: Power reporting in Watts on power change

 Power reporting in Watts on power change
-  * default value 300 (power report in Watts is send each 300s)
-  * 0 – Reporting Disabled
-  * 1 – 65535 = 1second – 65535 seconds.

-Reporting enabled.
-Power report is send with time interval set by entered value.
+<ul&gt<li&gtdefault value 300 (power report in Watts is send each 300s)</li&gt <li&gt0 – Reporting Disabled</li&gt <li&gt1 – 65535 = 1second – 65535 seconds.</li&gt </ul&gt<p&gtReporting enabled.
+Power report is send with time interval set by entered value. </p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```300```.